-The Adopted Budget for FY2023 is \$40,371,325, which reflects an increase of \$2,712,401 or 7.2% compared to the FY2022 Adopted Budget.
-Roughly \$1,543,000 of this increase is for higher budgeted overtime expenses, and approximately \$868,000 is for additional full-time salary expenses.
+The Recommended Budget for FY2023 is \$40,071,325, which reflects an increase of \$2,412,401 or 6.4% compared to the FY2022 Adopted Budget.
+Roughly \$1,543,000 of this increase is for higher budgeted overtime expenses, and approximately \$568,000 is for additional full-time salary expenses.
 The remaining \$301,000 budgeted increase is for non-personnel expenses, including \$151,000 for protective gear, \$114,000 for apparatus and vehicle repair and maintenance, and \$32,000 for firefighting supplies.
-The \$868,000 in higher full-time salary expenses reflects \$240,000 less in budgeted attrition savings, \$398,000 for additional Fire Prevention Lieutenant positions, and contractual step increases for department personnel.
+The \$568,000 in higher full-time salary expenses reflects \$240,000 less in budgeted attrition savings, \$98,000 for the addition of another Fire Prevention Lieutenant position, and contractual step increases for department personnel.
 In April 2022, 20 new Firefighters who began training in late 2021 were sworn in.
 One Administrative Assistant position was transferred from the Fire Alarm Communications Technology Program to the Fire Equipment Maintenance Program.
+The FY2023 Recommended Budget contains 362 sworn positions and 5 civilian positions.

-- · Update policies and procedures to maximize department personnel and other resources - · Improve training of members to reinforce the HFD Mission Statement and enhance service - Use data and the Firestat review process to improve department performance - · Maintain international accreditation and ISO rating
+- Update policies and procedures to maximize department personnel and other resources - Improve training of members to reinforce the HFD Mission Statement and enhance service - · Use data and the Firestat review process to improve department performance - Maintain international accreditation and ISO rating